Rivalz-ai/ADCS-docs/MultipleInputV4.md

   - Optional.
 In case you want to use an inference provider, you can leave it empty.
 - `staticContext`: extra prompt to the LLM
   - Optional.
 In case you dont want to use any extra context, you can leave it empty.
+- `Nodes`: Initialize the nodes first before you can use them in the graphFlow
 - `graphFlow`: 1 or a set of nodes

 With this approach, we can create various types of adaptors with different input and output schema, depending on the use case.